 After living in the States for seven years, I am finally used to life there.
 I can speak English almost like it’s my first language.
 I can walk into a Chipotle to get myself a burrito whenever I want.
 I became a chocolate chip cookie lover and get along fine without my Chinese snacks.
 However, I still miss my life in China from time to time.
 My nostalgia for home is especially strong during the Chinese New Year season.
 It’s always been my dream to go back to China, sit by the side of my grandparents and have a family reunion dinner on New Year’s Eve.
 This year is Jeannie’s first time celebrating the Chinese New Year alone.
 Instead of feeling sad about being away from her family, she decided to invite many of our good friends from America over to have hot pot, a traditional Chinese meal people usually have at New Year’s time, and introduce them to the Chinese New Year customs.
 She said, “We can be a new family here!
 Let’s sit around the table, celebrating this important moment together.”

-Wenli Bao is a Student at Brandeis University studying Business and Psychology who studied abroad with IFSA-Butler at University College London in England in 2017.
-She is an International Correspondent for IFSA-Butler through the Work-To-Study Program.
+Wenli Bao is a business and psychology major at Brandeis University and she studied abroad with IFSA at University College London in England in 2017.
+She served as an International Correspondent for IFSA through the Work-To-Study Program.